Spreadsheet-Institute/Spreadsheet-Institute/README.md

 <img src="./static/sl-logo.jpeg" width="100" height="100" alt="Spreadsheet Lisp logo">

+With the introduction of **LET()** and **LAMBDA()**, the modern spreadsheet can bootstrap a "pure" subset of the LISP programming language for use directly in the Formula Bar.
+These "composite" functions simplify spreadsheets by shortening formulas down to a single function.

 Try it: [SpreadsheetLisp.xlsx](https://spreadsheet.institute/lisp/SpreadsheetLisp.xlsx)

 Or [install it yourself](https://spreadsheet.institute/lisp/install)

+> [!IMPORTANT]
+> Spreadsheet Lisp (SL) version 0.9.0 is a beta release and is under active development.
+Functions will be updated frequently until a stable 1.0.0 release is finalized.
+Please report any unusual or unexpected behaviors to dev@spreadsheet.institute.
+Thank you!

 ([list of Spreadsheet Lisp functions](https://spreadsheet.institute/lisp/index.html#installation-link))

 [0.9.0.sl](./lisp/0.9.0.sl) source file

-With the introduction of *LET()* and *LAMBDA()*, modern spreadsheets can run a useful subset of the LISP programming language directly in the Formula Bar.
-These "composite" functions simplify spreadsheets by shortening formulas down to a single function:

 ---